Code-Institute-Submissions/AbbeyPhysio_MS1/README.md

 - iPad
 - iPad Pro

 The screen was also adjusted through various sizes and breakpoints with the responsive option in developer tools.
 The website was also opened and checked on Huawei P10 and Samsung A20 mobile devices as well as Dell xps 15 and Apple Macbook.
 The responsiveness was also tested on the browsers outlined above with no noted issues.
 Overall the website appeared as intended across each screen type.
 There were some intial errors particularly on iPhone5 screen size (320px width) with overflows of titles and off center imagery.
-However, an additional media query was added to address screens less than 400px approximately.
+However, an additional media query was added to address this and all screens less than 400px approximately.

 ### User experience & Usability